Wild Brauer classes via prismatic cohomology: Introduction

 \subsection{Acknowledgements}

 This research was partly supported by the grant ANR–23–CE40–0011 of Agence Nationale de la Recherche.
 Rachel Newton was supported by UKRI Future Leaders Fellowship MR/T041609/1 and MR/T041609/2.
 Part of this work was done during the special trimester \emph{Arithmetic geometry of K3 surfaces} at the Bernoulli Center for Fundamental Studies.
 We thank the organisers, as well as Stefan Schr\"oer for a very helpful discussion on a filtration on the $p$-torsion of elliptic curves, and Livia Grammatica for a very nice talk on the Nygaard filtration in positive characteristic.
-We also thank Arthur-César Le Bras and Matthew Morrow for useful email exchanges.
+We also thank Arthur-César Le Bras and Matthew Morrow for useful email exchanges, and Giuseppe Ancona, Martin Bright and Olivier Wittenberg for useful comments on a first version of this article.